 LSE Centre Building

-As part of the major redevelopment of LSE’s central London campus, we are delivering a new tiered structure with 13-storey tower to serve as a hub for the university’s Social Sciences departments, providing a balanced mixture of public amenities, departmental space and teaching facilities.
+As part of the major redevelopment of LSE’s central London campus, we are collaborating with architects Rogers Stirk Harbour + Partners to deliver a new tiered structure that will serve as a hub for the university’s Social Sciences departments, providing a balanced mix of public amenities, departmental space and teaching facilities.

-The first stage of development will involve the demolition of four disparate existing buildings, all constructed during different time periods, yet interconnected and with different basement levels.
-Construction materials will vary, and surveys will need to be undertaken to confirm initial assumptions.
+The first stage of development involves the demolition of four disparate buildings, all constructed during different time periods, yet interconnected and with varying basement levels.
+Construction materials vary, and extensive surveys needed to be undertaken to confirm initial assumptions.

-In terms of constraints, a plethora of subterranean services have been carefully considered, and mapped onto plans throughout the design process, to ensure there are no clashes with the new proposals.
-A large 4 m sewer cuts across the new basement, and our suggestion for a divestment have been accepted by Thames Water.
-The site’s location in a historical central area means there is some chance of archaeological remains and unexploded ordnance, and the buildings are all likely to contain asbestos; all the relevant surveys have been undertaken.
+In terms of constraints, a plethora of subterranean services were carefully considered, and mapped onto plans throughout the design process, ensuring there were no clashes with the new proposals.
+A large 4 m sewer cuts across the new basement, and our suggestion for a divestment was successfully negotiated with Thames Water.
+The site’s location in a historical central area meant dealing with archaeological remains and asbestos within the existing buildings.

-The new structure will be split into three sections: the 2-storey Amenities Block, the 5-storey Houghton Street Block, and the 13-storey Tower Block.
-In all three, the superstructure will comprise steel frames with 6 m by 9 m grids, and concrete plank flooring.
-The structure is pushed to the perimeter edge to expose the columns, maximising internal floor area.
+The new structure is split into three sections: the 2-storey Amenities Block, the 5-storey Houghton Street Block, and the 13-storey Tower Block.
+In all three, the superstructure comprises steel frames with 6 m by 9 m grids and concrete plank flooring.
+The structure is pushed to the perimeter edge to expose the columns, maximising flexibility and internal floor area.

-Additional steel bracing will be featured at either end of each of the 5- and 13-storey blocks, allowing us to minimise the thickness of the main core walls.
-In the tower block a feature steel staircase will create a series of double height spaces diagonally throughout the building.
-Double-layered façades incorporate an inner layer to regulate the buildings’ thermal performance, with an external system of fins controls solar exposure.
+Additional steel bracing features at either end of the 5- and 13-storey blocks, allowing us to minimise the thickness of the main core walls.
+In the tower block a feature steel staircase creates a series of double-height spaces diagonally throughout the building, providing a visual connection to the public plaza.
+Double-layered façades incorporate an inner layer to regulate the building's thermal performance, with an external system of fins controlling solar exposure.